Can’t get past the Reconnect loop when trying to launch League of Legends? No worries! In the following, we’ll guide you to fix it step by step.

 3. Update your network adapter driver

 Failure to connect and getting stuck at the reconnect loop may indicate that you’re having a poor network connection.
 It could be caused by your outdated or faulty network adapter driver.
 To fix the issue, you should try to update your network driver.
+You can do this by visiting the manufacturer’s official website to download and install the latest driver for your system.

 1) Download and install Driver Easy.